Last updated on February 6th, 2020 at 02:12 am

 As one of the largest and oldest cities on the planet, it’s pretty hard to run out of things to do in London.
 But if you feel like you’ve tried it all, including walking along the historic Carnaby Street, maybe you need our help to narrow down your options.
 Here are four things about London that you might not have heard of or experienced before.
+Read here the best areas to stay in London.

 Did you know that London is a prime kayaking destination?
 The Thames River, which runs through Greater London, is not only relatively clean as modern urban rivers go – it’s also a favorite spot among veteran kayak paddlers.
 Just ask Harry Whelan of Kayaking London, a man who has circumnavigated Ireland twice and has paddled across countless destinations in the British Isles.
 “I’ve paddled in amazing locations but these city waters are still some of the most exciting to kayak on.”
 Apart from providing a chance to see different parts of Greater London from a unique perspective, the Thames River also provides a gentle downstream current for beginners.
 Meanwhile, those who want more of a workout can choose to paddle against the current – which can sometimes run above four knots.